ory/hydra/sdk/js/swagger/README.md

 - **Scopes**:
   - hydra.clients: A scope required to manage OAuth 2.0 Clients
   - hydra.consent: A scope required to fetch and modify consent requests
-  - hydra.health: A scope required to get health information
   - hydra.keys.create: A scope required to create JSON Web Keys
   - hydra.keys.delete: A scope required to delete JSON Web Keys
   - hydra.keys.get: A scope required to fetch JSON Web Keys